This month on our bestseller book list, we’re showcasing our fave books about Singapore and Singaporeans.

 Daren explores the murder mystery genre by introducing a familiar trope: HDB flats.
 Minister Chew is trying to figure out why there’s a sudden rise in people jumping off flats to their death.
 But when he gets closer to solving the case, he discovers something sinister.
 Without giving too much away, this is an imaginative yet violent take on government conspiracy.
 A page-turner, for sure!

-Honeycombers Book Club: February 2020
+Honeycombers Book Club: Bestseller books in February 2020

 Me Before You by JoJo Moyes